Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Legal Hurdles Reflect Complexities in Policy Making

-Several states, including California and Utah, have faced legal challenges that have stalled or blocked aspects of their social media regulations for minors.
+States like California and Utah have encountered legal challenges that have stalled or blocked aspects of their social media regulations for minors.

 This tension between policy-making and judicial review underscores the complexity of balancing children’s online safety with individual rights—a challenge that resonates with the 83% of surveyed parents who advocate for more stringent penalties on social media companies that fail to enforce age restrictions.